stsievert/salmon/docs/source/installation.rst

 Then after this AMI is finished launching and initializing, go to

 - ``[url]:8421/init_exp`` to initialize an experiment
+- ``[url]:8421/docs`` to see the endpoint documentation.
+The Salmon version displayed should match the most recent Salmon release in the `list of Salmon releases`_.
 - ``[url]:8421/dashboard`` to view all relevant links, including links to the...